10 Incredible Specialty Coffee Shops in Paris (for Coffee Nerds!)

 In 2012 and 2014, on my first and second trips to Paris, I was underwhelmed by the coffee scene.
 It was all dark and bitter, which is tolerable, but not necessarily super enjoyable.
-I was also not particularly knowledgeable or interested in specialty coffee beyond the fact that it got me caffeinated, so I wasn’t really scouring Paris for the best pour over coffee.
+I was also not particularly knowledgeable or interested in specialty coffee beyond the fact that it got me caffeinated, so I wasn’t really scouring Paris for the best pour over coffee from microroasters, or a balanced shot of espresso with floral notes.

-However, since then, my own coffee preferences have evolved, and the specialty coffee scene in Paris has blossomed into one that is consistently serving up some of the best coffee in the world, with beans from nearly every continent, and featuring roasters from places all across Europe.
+However, since then, my own coffee preferences have evolved – I’ve recently moved into the world of espresso at home, which is a DEEP rabbit hole to get into – and the specialty coffee scene in Paris has blossomed into one that is consistently serving up some of the best coffee in the world, with coffee beans from nearly every continent, and featuring roasters from places all across Europe.

 Disclaimer: Some of the links in this post, like hotel links, are affiliate links, meaning at no additional cost to you, we make a little bit of money if you click through and book.
 That being said, we would never recommend something to you that we don’t stand behind 100%.